Curia: Other senate houses

-A generation after Sulla enlarged the senate from 300 members to 600, Julius Caesar increased its membership to 900, necessitating the construction of a larger meeting house.
-Shortly before his death in 44 BC, Caesar began the construction of a new building, which became known as the Curia Julia.
-This structure covered most of the comitium, and abandoned the original orientation of the previous curiae, pointing slightly northwest.
-The building featured a large central hall with a daïs for magistrates, and marble benches on one side.
-There was also a record office on one side.
-The building was completed by Caesar's grandnephew, Octavian, the future emperor Augustus, in 29 BC, although he reduced the senate itself to its former number of 600.
-The Curia Cornelia was demolished, but the precise date is not known.

-In AD 94, the Curia Julia was rebuilt along Caesar's original plan by the emperor Domitian, who also restored the former orientation of the Curia Hostilia.
-The building was damaged by fire during the reign of Carinus in 283, and again restored under his successor, Diocletian.
-The Roman Senate is last mentioned in AD 600.
-In 630, Pope Honorius I transformed the senate house into the church of Sant'Adriano al Foro, preserving the structure at its full height.
-In 1923, the church and an adjacent convent were bought by the Italian government.
-The building was further restored from 1935 to 1937, removing various medieval additions, to reveal the original Roman architecture.
+Other curia for senatorial use also existed around Rome.
+The curia Pompeii (the Curia of Pompey) was constructed as part of Pompey's theatre and was the location where Julius Caesar was assassinated.
+The curia in Palatio, probably the Library of Palatine Apollo, was commonly used for senate meetings late in the reign of Augustus.
+A curia Pompiliana is also discussed in the Historia Augusta, though this is usually identified with the curia Julia.

 Curiae Veteres

 The Curiae Veteres was the earliest sanctuary of the thirty curiae.
 It is discussed by both Varro and by Tacitus, who mentions it as one point of the Palatine pomerium of Roma quadrata.
 It is probable that this shrine was located at the northeast corner of the Palatine Hill.
 Its remains have likely been identified in excavations carried out by Clementina Panella.
 As the Republic continued, the curiae grew too large to meet conveniently at the Curiae Veteres, and a new meeting place, the Curiae Novae, was constructed.
 A few of the curiae continued to meet at the Curiae Veteres due to specific religious obligations.